mvoellmy/scuript_bot/README.md

     !join (SERVER_URL)

-Makes SCURIPT_BOT join your server by executing the following command in the SCURIPT-SERVER found at
+Makes SCURIPT_BOT join your server by executing the following command in the SCURIPT-SERVER found at:

+htttp://discord.me/scuript_bot

     !tutorial